-All employees are required to have their paychecks electronically deposited into a designated account.
+Employees can have their paychecks electronically deposited into a designated account.
 A notification period of two pay periods is necessary to activate this service.
 Contact payroll for more information about the automatic payroll deposit service.

 Payroll Deductions

 Policy CFEA

 The district is required to make the following automatic payroll deductions: